 All majors must successfully complete FVA 400.

 Diversity and Writing Courses

 The Film and Video Arts minor will be of interest to students who want to use film as a medium to communicate the content of their majors.
 Students of various majors might want to create a documentary film or educational website on the subject of their senior research.
 Minors in Film and Video Arts may pursue graduate studies and/or employment in a variety of fields including film or video production, advertising, and cultural analysis.
-Five courses are required: ART 227 or 240, ART 243, FVA 200 and 300, and any additional FRA 300-level course.
+Five courses are required: ART 227 or 240, ART 243, FVA 200 and 300, and any of the following: FVA 220, 230, or one additional FVA 300-level course.

 INTRODUCTION TO VISUAL MEDIA